nikkijuk/camunda-playground/camunda-spring-boot-kotlin-maven/README.md

 ## see process and rule

-there's just one process and you can look inside it
+there's just one process and one rule and you can look inside them
 - get camunda modeler https://camunda.com/products/modeler/
 - install it
 - open resources/loanApproval.bpmn or resources/creditRating.dmn